hongkongkiwi/super-context/packages/vscode-extension/README.md

 ## Quick Start

 ### Configuration
-The first time you open Claude Context, you need to click on Settings icon to configure the relevant options.
+The first time you open Super Context, you need to click on Settings icon to configure the relevant options.

 #### Embedding Configuration
 Configure your embedding provider to convert code into semantic vectors.